 Place the fondant in a microwave-proof dish and give it a 5-second burst of heat.
 Leave it to cool for a couple of minutes, then try to knead it.
 Repeat as necessary until it is soft enough to use.

 It is not advisable to leave the fondant in the microwave for more than 5 seconds at a time because if you overheat it, the sugar will either turn to toffee or will burn, and the fondant will be unusable.

 Warning: Don’t attempt to knead the fondant as soon as you remove it from the microwave because it will be extremely hot in the center and because it is sugar, it is likely to stick to your hands and burn you.
 With this in mind, never let a child touch it until it has had time to cool down.

 If using a microwave is not an option, try one of these…

 - Smear a little white fat on your hands and knead the fondant until it is soft enough to use.
-The heat from your hands should help to make it softer, so if your hands are cold warm them under the hot tap and dry them thoroughly before handling the fondant – OR
+The heat from your hands should help to make them softer, so if your hands are cold, warm them under the hot tap and dry them thoroughly before handling the fondant – OR

 - Add one teaspoon of glycerine to 500g of fondant and knead it in – OR